spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/spryker-elastic-computing/primary-replica-db-setup-enhancement.md

 template: concept-topic-template
 ---

-# Status Quo
-When database replication is enabled, application may have issues with data reading from replica DB after data just has been inserted in the primary DB.
-When data is inserted to the primary DB, there is a time gap when data is transferred to replica database.

-# Problem statement
-If application had enabled database replication then we can easily face an issue when we just wrote data to the **primary** DB and reading from **replica** DB - we don't yet have a data in the replica DB.

-Use-cases:
+With database replication enabled, there is a time gap between adding data to the primary database (DB) and transferring data to the replica.
+So, the application may fail to read the data from the replica.

+This issue can occur in the following cases:
-- A record is created via Yves request, but Zed wants to read from replica DB
+* A record is created via Yves request in the primary database, and Zed requests the data from the replica.
-- During parallel requests to Zed, our application must read replica after insert was just done
+* During parallel requests to Zed, our application must read replica after insert was just done === Please describe in more details.

 # Solution

-In order to cover defined use-cases, we use Storage as a caching mechanism to keep  just created records’s type.
+To cover the cases, Storage is used as a caching mechanism for keeping the type of the records that recently were added to a primary DB.

 The approach works as shown below:
 1. Record is created.
-2. Record type is stored in Storage (for example “User“ string for a User model).
+2. Record type is stored in Storage.
+For example `User` string for a User model.
-3. Storage keeps the record type in Storage alive for 3 seconds (configurable).
+3. Storage keeps the record type alive for 3 seconds.
+The time is configurable.
-4. During data read, the Storage is checked for matching record type.
+4. When reading data, application checks the Storage for a needed record type and does the following:
-- If record type is present in Storage, primary DB is read.
+    * If the record type is present in Storage, it reads the primary DB.
-- Otherwise replica DB is read.
+    * If the record type is not present in the Storage, it reads the replica.

 # Project enablement

-Solution implementation affects all find*() methods of Propel query objects and postSave() hooks of Propel query objects.
+Solution implementation affects all `find*()` methods and `postSave()` hooks of Propel query objects.

 In order to implement a solution 3 major modules were created/updated: